 Photography and Filming at Rotorua Airport

 Written permission by the CE or Privacy Officer must be obtained before shooting anywhere within the terminal, on roads or in car parks at the airport, or anywhere on the airfield.
 Permission may be given or withheld in Rotorua Airport's sole discretion.
 Negotiations may also have to be conducted between the various airlines, government agencies and other partners at Rotorua Airport.

 Permission must be sought a minimum of 10 working days prior to shoot date for a smaller production of under a day.
 Longer or more complex productions will require 3 - 4 weeks notice.
 Standard fees including Security fees (if required) will apply.
-Please complete the contact our team if you wish to enquire about filming at the airport.
+Please contact the CE or Privacy Officer if you wish to enquire about filming at the airport.

 News and Current Affairs